SAP/sap-btp-service-operator/README.md

          "sm_url": "https://service-manager.cfapps.eu10.hana.ondemand.com"
      }
     ```
-    The example of the credentials in the binding object with credential type X.509
+    The example of the binding object with X.509 credentials type if specified:

     ```json
     {